openjs-foundation/cross-project-council/conduct/COC_TEAM_CHARTER.md

 * The OpenJS Foundation Communications Manager
 * Three (3) community members

-The name and email address of the primary members are documented in the [code of conduct][primary members].
+The name and email address of the primary members are documented in the [code of conduct](primary members).

 ### Alternate community members

-Alternate community members are CoC Team Members who are available as backup when there aren't enough primary community members available to [handle a case][#handling-cases].
+Alternate community members are CoC Team Members who are available as backup when there aren't enough primary community members available to [handle a case](#handling-cases).

 ### Member selection